-1. He has a condition called heterochromia which means his eyes are different colours.
-His irises are a mixture of blue, green and gold.
+1. He has a condition called heterochromia that means his eyes are different colours.
+His irises are a mixture of blue, green, and gold.

-5. He filmed his Star Trek: Into the Darkness audition in a friend’s kitchen on an iPhone.
+5. He filmed his Star Trek: Into Darkness audition in a friend's kitchen on an iPhone.

 6. During his gap year, he taught English in a Tibetan monastery.

-8. Benedict was once cyber-stalked by a fan who ‘live tweeted’ his actions as he was doing them at home.
+8. He was once cyberstalked by a fan who live-tweeted his actions as he was doing them at home.

-9. He gained impressive GCSE results, but didn’t do so well at A-Level after discovering ‘girls, pot and all sorts of other things’.
+9. He gained impressive GCSE results but didn't do so well at A-level due to discovering "girls, pot and all sorts of other things".

 12. His favourite comfort movie is Ghostbusters.

 13. He's also an audiobook reader, voicing among other things, Shakespeare works and Sherlock Holmes.

 14. He's also done voiceover work for Jaguar, Sony, and Google+ adverts.

 15. Benedict dyed his hair for his role in Sherlock and Star Trek, but his hair is actually naturally auburn.

 16. He's not exactly the biggest fan of the paparazzi.
 In fact, he once stepped out of his home holding up a sign to them reading: "Go photograph Egypt and show the world something important."